UPDATE: Las Vegas police locate missing 9-year-old, last seen Monday morning - NewsBreak

 UPDATE: Las Vegas police locate missing 9-year-old, last seen Monday morning

-The Las Vegas Metropolitan Police Department asked for the public's assistance in locating David Pena, a 9-year-old who went missing on the morning of Monday, July 18.
+The Las Vegas Metropolitan Police Department asked for the public's assistance in locating David Pina, a 9-year-old who went missing on the morning of Monday, July 18.

 In an update on the morning of Tuesday, July 19, Metro police say David was found safe and sound.